adityaattri19/India-MSME-Credit-Gap-Analysis/README.md

  - **NPA data exclusion:** RBI publishes Non-Performing Asset data at the bank and institution level, not at the district level.
 This model does not account for default risk by geography.
 Districts flagged as high-opportunity may carry elevated credit risk that is not visible in this analysis.
 Any expansion decision should incorporate the bank's internal risk assessment alongside these opportunity rankings.

  - **District name standardisation:** Government datasets use inconsistent naming conventions across files, reflecting administrative reorganisations over time.
 Post-2019 bifurcation districts, notably Ladakh, are absent from the map boundary file used in the Power BI dashboard.
-The analysis covers 775 of approximately 780 to 800 districts depending on the administrative classification used.
+The analysis covers 775 of approximately 780 to 800 districts, depending on the administrative classification used.

  - **Credit data reporting lag:** RBI's BSR-1 data is state-reported and subject to submission timelines.
 FY 2024-25 figures may not fully reflect credit disbursed in Q4 of the fiscal year.
 Supply-side numbers should be treated as directionally accurate rather than precise to the last reporting period.